markwkiehl/particle_device_blueprint/README.md

 # 8. Testing

-Test the Particle cloud function running in the firmware by calling it from the Particle console.
-With your Particle hardware running, visit [here](https://docs.blynk.io/en/hardware-guides/particle-part-ii#firmware) for detailed instructions on how to call 'blynk_led'. &nbsp; Go to your [Particle console](https://console.particle.io/), select the Particle device, and then under the section ‘FUNCTIONS’ on the right side of the screen you will see the function key of ‘blynk_led’ listed. &nbsp; Enter ‘on’ in the ‘Argument’ input area and click the ‘CALL’ button. &nbsp; Observe the Particle device to confirm that the built-in blue LED on D7 turns on. &nbsp; Repeat, this time with the ‘off’ argument to turn off the LED. &nbsp;
+Test the Particle cloud function running in the firmware by calling it from the Particle console. &nbsp;  With your Particle hardware running, visit [here](https://docs.blynk.io/en/hardware-guides/particle-part-ii#firmware) for detailed instructions on how to call 'blynk_led'. &nbsp; Go to your [Particle console](https://console.particle.io/), select the Particle device, and then under the section ‘FUNCTIONS’ on the right side of the screen you will see the function key of ‘blynk_led’ listed. &nbsp; Enter ‘on’ in the ‘Argument’ input area and click the ‘CALL’ button. &nbsp; Observe the Particle device to confirm that the built-in blue LED on D7 turns on. &nbsp; Repeat, this time with the ‘off’ argument to turn off the LED. &nbsp;

 ![alt text](https://github.com/markwkiehl/particle_device_blueprint/blob/b1bf502a9f0161de09dced117001832adae37930/particle_device_blueprint%20(12).jpg "Particle Function")